Announcements

 Level 1

-5 sign-ins First question asked First reply posted
+First like received 5 sign-ins First question asked

 We are using the Aurix TC397xx micro where we want to measure the startup time of the software.
 As most projects we have a user booloader that is initialised first(which does a mcu init with a lower clock frequency) and then the application is started up.
 In the application, we have the autosar MCU init where the clock are initialised for application(higher clock freq).
 Now i want to measure the startup time of the ecu where the 1st reference point is right after the boot entry and the 2nd reference point would be in application post transmission of a CAN frame.
 I would like to know if there are any free running counters in the aurix, that is not affected/dependant by/on the user bootloader/application.
 It shouldn't be affected by the change in the system/peripheral Pll's.